I Can't Dance: Covers

 In the 1990s, "Weird Al" Yankovic created a parody of the video for "I Can't Dance" for his series Al TV, in which he appeared alongside the band.
 He added shots of himself to several of the band shots.

 In 2007, German death metal group Debauchery recorded "I Can't Dance" and released it on their fourth album, Back in Blood.

 In 2014, Finnish metal band Sonata Arctica released a cover of "I Can't Dance" as a bonus track on their album Ecliptica: Revisited; 15th Anniversary Edition.
 The band made a promotional video which features all of the band members dancing in cities that they visited during their Pariah's Child tour.

 In 2019, Tuff singer Stevie Rachelle released a cover of "I Can't Dance" on his "Best sTuff" solo album on RLS Records.

+In 2025, Blues singer Steve Marriner released a cover of "I Can't Dance" on his "Hear My Heart" album.